supermanaaaa/HarmonyOS-Next-Knowledge-Base/HarmonyOSNextKnowledgeLearning/HarmonyOS CangJie/Performance First Compilation Optimizations and Runtime Innovations in HarmonyOS 5's Cangjie Language.md

 | Cross-Device Elastic Deployment | Dynamic module management for adaptive resource usage |

 In my HarmonyOS 5 projects, Cangjie has outperformed previous C++/Kotlin hybrid development solutions, truly achieving the goals of easy adoption, efficient execution, and simple maintenance.
- As more features are unlocked, Cangjie is poised to become the mainstream choice for edge-cloud **协同 (collaborative)** application development.
+ As more features are unlocked, Cangjie is poised to become the mainstream choice for edge-cloud collaborative application development.